joycehan/strikingly-interview-test-instructions/README.md

       Explanation:
       1. "action" should be "guessWord"
       2. "guess" is the character that you think should exist in the word.
-IMPORTATN: only accept CAPITAL Letter
+IMPORTANT: Only accepts CAPITAL letter
       3. "userId" & "secret" - same previouse request. you MUST include these two fields

     * Response: